publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch35/m__us_usc_t50_s1701.md

 >         “(C) ballistic missiles and ballistic missile launch technology;

->     “(2) has been removed from the list of countries the governments of which have been determined, for purposes of section 6(j) of the Export Administration Act of 1979 \[50 U.S.C.
-App.
-2405(j)\], to have repeatedly provided support for acts of international terrorism; and
+>     “(2) has been removed from the list of countries the governments of which have been determined, for purposes of section 6(j) of the Export Administration Act of 1979 \[[50 U.S.C.
+4605(j)][/us/usc/t50/s4605/j]\], to have repeatedly provided support for acts of international terrorism; and

 >     “(3) poses no significant threat to United States national security, interests, or allies.